zynksoftware/Zynk-Workflow/_docs/EKM-Powershop-Connector/Downloading-Orders-from-EKM-Powershop.md

 redirect_from: "/article/218-downloading-orders-from-ekm-powershop"
 title: Downloading Orders from EKM Powershop
 ---
-This task will download all orders that have been modified since the last data specified, to an XML file.
+This task will export all orders that have been modified since the last data specified, to an XML file.

 ## Settings
 ### Connection
 _Required_
 The EKM Powershop connection to use.
 See the [Connecting to EKM Powershop](connecting-to-ekm-powershop) article if you require more information on how to create/manage connections.

-### Download All
+### Export All
 _Required_
-Set to true to download all orders, or false to only download new orders since this task last ran.
+Set to true to export all orders, or false to only export new orders since this task last ran.

 ### Order Details
 _Required_
-Set to true to download full details about each order (may be slow if there are many orders to download).
-Set to false to download only basic information on each order.
+Set to true to export full details about each order (may be slow if there are many orders to export).
+Set to false to export only basic information on each order.

 ### Order Status
 _Optional_